juliogomez/docker_cheatsheet/README.md

 ### 5.2 Example 2 - Load balance

-'haproxy' is a load-balancer serving in port 80 and redirecting traffic to containers in 'myapp'
+`haproxy` is a load-balancer serving in port 80 and redirecting traffic to containers in `myapp`

-Create file docker-compose.yml:

-    myapp:
-      image: <your_docker_id>/containerip
-    haproxy:
-      image: dockercloud/haproxy
-      container_name: haproxy
-      links:
-        - myapp
-      ports:
-        - 80:80
+Please go to the following directory:

+    cd ./resources/5-Compose/2-Load_Balance

+Check the content of your `docker-compose.yml` file:

+    cat docker-compose.yml

-Start two containers for 'myapp' and one for 'haproxy', all in detached mode:
+Start two containers for `myapp` and one for `haproxy`, all in _detached_ mode:

     docker-compose up --scale myapp=2 -d

-Check port mapping for 'haproxy' (host 80 to haproxy 80) and 'containerip' using a totally different port (8000)
+Check port mapping for `haproxy` (host 80 to haproxy 80) and `containerip` using a totally different port (8000)

     docker-compose ps

-Obtain 'myapp' containers IP addresses by requesting 'haproxy' for it several times:
+Obtain `myapp` containers IP addresses by requesting `haproxy` for it several times:

     curl localhost:80/cgi-bin/ip

+You will see the IP changes as `haproxy` load-balances requests to the available `myapp` containers.

 Stop all containers: